Sebastian Andersen

-Sebastian Lykke Andersen (born 23 December 1988) is a retired Danish professional association football player who played as a left midfielder.
+Sebastian Lykke Andersen (born 23 December 1988) is a Danish retired professional association football player who played as a left midfielder.

 Club career

 Herfølge BK

 Andersen was promoted to the first team squad in 2006 and was named as the talent of the year in his club in 2007, where he also signed a new two-year contract with the club.
 The young midfielder had some good seasons at Herfølge, and was sold in 2009.

 HB Køge

 HB Køge signed the young talent in the summer 2009.
 He only played 16 league matches, before signing a contract with HB Køge in January 2010.

 Esbjerg fB

 On 13 January 2010 it was announced, that Andersen had signed a contract with Esbjerg fB valid from the summer 2010.
 Esbjerg wanted to sign him right away, and they managed to do it.
 On 2 February 2010 they announced, that he would transfer right away instead of the summer 2010.
 But due to the lack of playing time, he was loaned out to AC Horsens.